akhastaf/Frontend-coding-challenge/README.md

 - The component should be customizable from the structured configuration object (that you'll find in the `src/app/page.tsx` file)
 - We're more interested in the code quality than the UI design but feel free to make it look nice, it's always a plus (we will provide you with examples on how it should look like)

+## Key takeaways
+- The coding style and (naming conventions)[https://github.com/labs42io/clean-code-typescript] should be given the highest priority as they will be the primary criteria for evaluation.
+- The main objective of this test is to assess your problem-solving skills, design thinking, and the quality of your code.
+- It is essential to focus on building a compact and efficient application that adheres to software engineering principles and industry best practices.

+The goal of this challenge is to evaluate the way of thinking, the quality of code design, and the accuracy to read and follow instructions.
+It's also considered as first onboarding step to join our organization.

 ## What you'll find in this repository
 - A basic next.js app with a single page containing a datatable and the drawer component to implement
 - Type definitions for the relations and the configuration object